Discover the Outdoors

 Situated halfway between Banff and Jasper, we are easily accessed from both the Calgary and Edmonton Airports via Highway #2 to Red Deer.
 Or from Banff, Lake Louise, Jasper and British Columbia via the world renowned Icefields Parkway (Highway #93).

 The Landslide Lake protected area is another unique feature and geographical gem.
-Accessed from either the west end of the Kootenay Plains or through the Cline River Valley and its network of scenic trails and destinations.
+You can access the lake and its network of scenic trails from either the west end of the Kootenay Plains or through the Cline River Valley.
 If that is not enough, Abraham Lake, considered one of Alberta’s prettiest lakes is nearby.
 Created in the early 1970s by the damming of the North Saskatchewan River, it is a sight to be seen.
 There are countless vantage points high above its turquoise waters.
 Or bask along the shores to absorb the towering wonders that will stoke the senses.
 All this and much more is within a memorable 90 KM drive from your cottage down the David Thompson Highway (#11).

 From Nordegg you can drive North or South along the well-travelled Highway #40 (also known as The Trunk Road or The 734).
 This highway takes you into a maze of ATV/OHV trails, Provincial recreation areas, wildlife watching areas, and plenty of beautiful view points.
 You can also opt to see the countryside by horseback.